yktoo/yktoo.com/content/blog/0317/index.en.md

 tags: ["David Maxim Micic", "Disperse", "music", "Patronaat", "Plini", "progressive metal"]
 ---

-It was the second time that the surprisingly talented young Australian guitarist [Plini][wiki:en:Plini] has visited us here.
-In the show last year, which I didn't get to post about, he was supporting the djent stars [Animals as Leaders][wiki:en:Animals_as_Leaders].
+It was the second time that the surprisingly talented young Australian guitarist {{< wiki "Plini" "en" "Plini" >}} has visited us here.
+In the show last year, which I didn't get to post about, he was supporting the djent stars {{< wiki "Animals_as_Leaders" "en" "Animals as Leaders" >}}.

 This time he was himself the headliner, and his support acts were [David Maxim Micic](https://www.facebook.com/davidmaximmicicmusic/) and [Disperse](https://www.facebook.com/disperseofficial/).